-Bethany, a small college of national distinction, was founded March 2, 1840.
-For 175 years, Bethany College has been a highly contemporary institution based in the tradition of the liberal arts.
+Bethany was founded March 2, 1840 and for more than 175 years, Bethany College has been a highly contemporary institution based in the tradition of the liberal arts.

 The College offers a wide array of studies, awarding Bachelor of Science and Bachelor of Arts degrees in more than 25 fields of study, many with options for emphasis.
 Students also have the option of including one or more optional minors as part of their programs.